siskulous/ergodox-firmware/readme.md

 * Consider moving to partial-rewrite.
 The partial-rewrite branch has a few nice-to-have features not in the master branch.

-* Get those two dead keys on my ErgoDox fixed so I can assign something to them (not really a todo so much as a be aware for anyone choosing to use my layout).

 # [Firmware][ergodox-firmware] for the [ErgoDox keyboard][]

 The official website is [ergodox.org] (http://www.ergodox.org).